 With the emergence of temporary and demountable design, one facility now has the potential to live two full lives.
 One example of this is the Olympic stage, where the London 2012 main stadium was partially broken down after the events, and will now serve as the home to West Ham United FC.
 Aside from size-convertible structures, another advancement to watch for is temporary and mobile fan spaces.
 Shipping containers can be converted to premium spaces, acting alone as premium box seating right off the side of a race track, or in multiples to form a larger structure that houses memorabilia or interactive games in advance of a sporting event.
 Aside from the variety of use, demountable and mobile spaces also offer a less expensive and more sustainable alternative to large, purpose-built venues by taking up space temporarily as opposed to permanently and allowing greater accessibility through mobility.

 What if the next big sporting sensation didn’t require a field?
-It doesn’t, eSports are here.
+Say hello to eSports.
 With a larger online audience than the World Series or NBA Finals, eSports are taking the broadcast sports market by storm.
 With live-streaming services like Twitch, fans can access games at any time, but for major tournaments, the current trend of placing large screens and stages on arena floors leaves vast room for improvement.
 The rising popularity of eSports poses the opportunity of creating a physical space for a digital event.
 Virtual and augmented reality, demountable venues, and smart technology are all factors in bringing eSports to the mainstream stage as a new force in sports.

 Just as current trends evolve and change, technology will, too, coming with it possibilities for new and never before seen experiences.
 Whether that goes for the camera quality and angles seen on TV or the amount and variety of amenities, both spectatorship and venue design are ever-changing, and the future of sports is yet to be seen.